creativenucleus/bytejammer/README.md

 ## Larger Known Issues

+Microsoft Windows Defender currently flags this program as a Trojan (`Bearfoos.A!ml`) when run in server mode.
+I believe this is a false positive - there are quite a few examples of [other people complaining around this on the web](https://www.google.com/search?q="Bearfoos.A!ml").
+I'll see if I can get it unflagged.
+You're welcome to check the source code and build it yourself (if you want total peace of mind, you'll also need to rebuild the TIC-80 binary and replace that in the `embed` folder).

 Some files that are meant to be temporary don't get removed.

 The Identity mechanism is incomplete.
 It's likely that this will be updated.